Chandler Levack

 Levack is best known for her work as an entertainment writer, and for her feature film directorial debut, I Like Movies, which premiered in the Discovery program at the 2022 Toronto International Film Festival to critical acclaim.
+She has also directed the feature films Mile End Kicks (2025) and Roommates (2026).

 Early life

 Levack was born in Toronto and raised in Brantford, Ontario.
 In 2004, Levack returned to live in Toronto's Parkdale neighbourhood.